s555hha/my-nc-news/README.md

 <!-- USAGE EXAMPLES -->
 ## Setup database and seed

-Once the dependencies are installed you can add the the databases and seen them data.
+Once the dependencies are installed you can add the the databases and seed them data with the commands below.

 * Create a new database
      ```bash